-The slide above is a illustration of Warren Buffet’s net worth and you can see that in the beginning, it barely moved.
+The slide above is an illustration of Warren Buffet’s net worth and you can see that in the beginning, it barely moved.
 Most of his fortune is made in his 70’s and 80’s.
-Of course, some might say that “what’s the point of having so much money when your old?”.
+Of course, some might say that “what’s the point of having so much money when you’re old?”.
 Yes, I get that.
 The point of this illustration is to show you the effect of compound interest.
 It’s up to you to choose how you want to spend your money and at what time to do so.

 What this table shows it the effect of CAGR (compounded annual growth rate).
-If you start of by about $850 in annual income, and you hold that for income for 10 years while getting a 10% CAGR, you will get $2292 in annual income.
+If you start off by about $850 in annual income, and you hold that for income for 10 years while getting a 10% CAGR, you will get $2292 in annual income.
 Pretty nice right?

-The importance of using Total Return
+The Importance of Using Total Return

 I’ve stressed this before, but I will do this again.
 As dividend investors, we should focus on total return and not just price return.
 Why?
-Well, in reality, you can have a stock that has no change in price in a whole year, giving 0 %price return.
-But, when using total return, you see that you have actually earned 5 %, not 0%.
+Well, in reality, you can have a stock that has no change in price in a whole year, giving 0% price return.
+But, when using total return, you see that you have actually earned 5%, not 0%.
 I would suggest that you find a way to track your total return ASAP.

-Dividend Growth Stock VS High Yield Stock
+Dividend Growth Stock vs High Yield Stock

 Also, these are some of the criteria that I use.
-(I do more, and I also try to calculate fair value based on different valuation methods, but this is my framework)
+(I do more, and I also try to calculate a fair value based on different valuation methods, but this is my framework)